Robert Motherwell: Early life and education

 Between 1932 and 1937, Motherwell briefly studied painting at California School of Fine Arts, San Francisco and received a BA in philosophy from Stanford University.
 At Stanford, Motherwell was introduced to modernism through his extensive reading of symbolist and other literature, especially Mallarmé, James Joyce, Edgar Allan Poe, and Octavio Paz.
 This passion stayed with Motherwell for the rest of his life and became a major theme of his later paintings and drawings.

 At the age of 20, Motherwell took a grand tour of Europe, accompanied by his father and sister.
 They began in Paris, then traveled to Amalfi, Italy.
 The next stops were Switzerland, Germany, The Netherlands and London.
 The group ended their tour in Motherwell, Scotland.

 According to Motherwell, the reason he went to Harvard was that he wanted to be a painter, although his father urged him to pursue a more secure career: "And finally after months of really a cold war he made a very generous agreement with me that if I would get a Ph.D. so that I would be equipped to teach in a college as an economic insurance, he would give me fifty dollars a week for the rest of my life to do whatever I wanted to do on the assumption that with fifty dollars I could not starve but it would be no inducement to last.
 So with that agreed on Harvard then—it was actually the last year—Harvard still had the best philosophy school in the world.
 And since I had taken my degree at Stanford in philosophy, and since he didn't care what the Ph.D. was in, I went on to Harvard."

 At Harvard, Motherwell studied under Arthur Oncken Lovejoy and David Wite Prall.
 He spent a year in Paris to research the writings of Eugène Delacroix, where he met American composer Arthur Berger who advised him to continue his education at Columbia University, under Meyer Schapiro.
-In 1939, Lance Wood Hart, then a professor of drawing and painting at the University of Oregon, invited Motherwell to join him in Eugene, OR to assist in teaching his classes for a full semester.
+In 1939, Lance Wood Hart, then a professor of drawing and painting at the University of Oregon, invited Motherwell to join him in Eugene, Ore., to assist in teaching his classes for a full semester.